 What mechanisms influence wildfire management in the U.S.?
 This July, Pacific Legal Foundation, The Center for Growth and Opportunity at Utah State University, and the Property and the Environment Research Center are joining forces for a research workshop exploring solutions to this increasingly pressing issue.

 This event is invitation-only.
-To submit a research proposal for inclusion at the roundtable, see our Call for Papers.
-To request an invitation to the seminar as a non-presenting participant, please email Rachel Swaffer (email@example.com).
+To request an invitation to the seminar as a non-presenting participant, please email Rachel Swaffer ([email protected]).